 (2) In subsection (1) —

-“adopts” shall be construed in accordance with the meaning attributed to “adopt” in section 51(xxxvii) of the Constitution of the Commonwealth.
+adopts shall be construed in accordance with the meaning attributed to “adopt” in section 51(xxxvii) of the Constitution of the Commonwealth.

 6. Governor authorised to make certain arrangements for purposes of section 20 of Child Support (Registration and Collection) Act 1988 of the Commonwealth